-Because these committees are crucial to our program, we are providing the following information to help the functioning of the Family Group.
+Because these committees are crucial to the program, the following information is provided to help the functioning of the Family Group.

 Structure & Meetings

 Each Family Group should elect a chairperson to run their meetings through a democratic process.

 The Family Service Staff assigned to each Family Group will provide a sample agenda of regular activities which will help to keep the Family Group on track during the year.
 Family Group chairpersons should refer to this sample agenda.